• Skip to primary navigation

 Use any fruit you like for your fruit tart.
 Strawberries are delicious, even orange sections work.
 Just try to have a nice mix of colors.

-Lemon Curd
+👩🏻🍳The Lemon Curd Layer

-After baking the shortbread crust, let it cool completely and then add a thick layer of tangy and tart lemon curd across the top of the crust.
-Lemon curd is sold in jars and most grocery stores carry it.
+After baking the shortbread crust, let it cool completely and then add a thick layer of tangy and tart lemon curd across the top of the crust. (affiliate link) Lemon curd is sold in jars and most grocery stores carry it.
 Lemon curd is usually found in the jam and jelly aisle.

 A jar of lemon curd.

-I like to use a 10 ounce jar, though I usually use slightly less than a full jar to spread evenly across the tart crust.
 The lemon curd serves two purposes.
-Number one, it adds a layer between the fresh fruit and the crust, which help keep the crust from getting soggy.
+Number one, it adds a layer between the fresh fruit and the crust, which helps keep the crust from getting soggy.

 Number two (and this is my favorite part) after a day of refrigeration, the lemony flavor of the lemon curd blends beautifully with the buttery shortbread and creates a slightly more subtle lemon taste than you get if you serve the tart the day you assemble it.